Medicare Open Enrollment Begins Oct. 15th. What Does That Means For Me?

 Are Changes Made During Open-Enrollment Effective Immediately?

-No, the changes you elect to make during Medicare’s open enrollment period will not go into effect until January 1, 2021.
+No, the changes you elect to make during Medicare’s open enrollment period will not go into effect until January 1 of the following year.

 What Changes Can Be Made During Medicare’s Open Enrollment?